formester/formester-site/content/blog/contact-form-design-tips-best-practices-and-examples.md

 author: Siddharth Sharma
 authorProfile: https://www.linkedin.com/in/sidsh0502/
 createdAt: 2024-01-02T15:15:42.783Z
-coverImg: /img/10-alternatives-to-jotform_1.png
+coverImg: /img/contact-form-design-tips.png
-coverImgAlt: abcde
+coverImgAlt: Illustration of Contact Form Design Tips
 featured: false
-published: false
+published: true
 ---
 A great website design has multiple elements, User Interface, User Experience, Image Quality, Technical Optimisation, FAQ Page, Services & Solutions Page, Case Studies, etc. There are multiple pages and elements you need to add to the website if you want to build a credible brand and topic authority.
 Another element that plays an important role is the Contact Form. ﻿